-Amanruya is a tranquil all-season resort situated on the northern coast of the Bodrum Peninsula in the beautiful Mandalya Bay.
+Amanruya is a tranquil resort situated on the northern coast of the Bodrum Peninsula in the beautiful Mandalya Bay.
 The resort is inspired by the region's traditional architecture and building methods combining Mediterranean and Ottoman design elements.
 A series of courtyards and terraces on the hillside gives a village feel while still retaining a sense of space.
 The resort is surrounded by a pine forest and an ancient olive grove.

-The 36 pool cottages each have a private garden and pool and are large luxurious spaces featuring a bedroom, living room and an open bathroom area.
-Styled with local stone, dark acajou wood furniture and white Turkish marble floors, the cottages offer cool accommodation during the heat of the summer months.
-During the winter, the living room includes an open fire transforming the cottage into a warm, cosy space.
+The 34 pool Pavilions each have a private garden and pool and are large luxurious spaces featuring a bedroom, living room and an open bathroom area.
+Styled with local stone, dark acajou wood furniture and white Turkish marble floors, the pavilions offer cool accommodation during the heat of the summer months.
+During the winter, the living room includes an open fire transforming the pavilion into a warm, cosy space.

-The resort offers four Dining Pavilions serving Turkish, continental and Asian inspired dishes.
+The resort offers three Dining Pavilions serving Mediterranean and Turkish cuisine.
 Due to the variety of microclimates in Turkey, the kitchen is able to offer an ever-changing seasonal menu.
 Each pavilion offers a different setting and all have sea views.
 Picnic and in-suite dining are also possible.
-A Terrace and Wine Lounge and casual dining venue at the Beach Club completes the dining options.
+A Terrace and casual dining venue at the Beach Club completes the dining options.

 500 meters from the resort down a winding path guests can enjoy the private Beach Club.
 The Club consists of a series of terraces on which sun loungers overlook the small pebble beach, a jetty and an offshore swimming pontoon.
 The resort offers a 50 meter swimming pool, tennis court, library, boutique and art gallery.

 Two spa suites offer an array of relaxing treatments.

-Amanruya offers 36 spacious and elegant Pool Terrace Cottages, each with a private garden and pool.
-Designed to welcome and soothe, the cottages are gracious homes away from home and a cool air of sophisticated calm prevails.
+Amanruya offers 34 spacious and elegant Pool Terrace Pavilions, each with a private garden and pool.
+Designed to welcome and soothe, the pavilions are gracious homes away from home and a cool air of sophisticated calm prevails.

 |Pool Terrace Pavilion||